pratheekv39/Smart-Attendance-System-using-Raspberry-Pi-in-python/README.md

 Please Read requirements.txt file before trying to install libraries.
+I have very much simplified the process of implementing it so that you don't have to waste your time trying to fix errors.